 US penalties for violations of the sanctions can be severe, including substantial civil and criminal fines and imprisonment.
 The Executive Orders also establish that the provision of material or technological support for, or goods or services to, designated persons is a criterion for potential future designation.

 In the EU, the competent authorities of the EU Member States are responsible for implementation and enforcement of such sanctions policy.
-12 All Member States enforce EU sanctions through lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2014:086:0027:0029: EN:PDF.
-The list identifying designated parties is featured in the Annex.
+All Member States enforce EU sanctions through criminal law, but the precise scope of penalties